 The Seine river regularly floods the lower quays in January.

-The 1910 flood, often referred to as the centennial flood, was the largest known surge of the Seine in Paris after the 1658 flood.
-It touched most of its valley and caused significant damage to the regional economy in and around the city.
+The 1910 flood, referred to as the centennial flood, was the largest known surge of the Seine in Paris after the 1658 flood.
+It touched most of its valley and caused significant damage to the economy in and around the city.

 The Seine reached its maximum level of 8.62 meters at the Austerlitz bridge on January 28th.
 The flood affected 12 arrondissements of the capital and many other towns along the river for several weeks.
 The rise of the waters occurred in about ten days, and the decrease in 35 days approximately.